 Printing and copying facilities are in a printing room located outside the entrance to the library.
 There you can print and photocopy in color and black/white, as well as scan materials.
 The printing room is open when the building is open.

 There are four group study rooms in the library, Ú106, Ú107, Ú108 and Ú109, and they are open while students have access to the library with their RU access cards.
-They are available on a "First come, first served" basis.
-The same rules apply in the rooms as in the library.
+A booking screen for reservations is in front of each room.